 For the three years that I have been using it, I have had limited issues.
 For the times I did have issues Nettalk extended my subscription by a month or so for free.
 Also, you will occasionally get offers for annual subscription renewals at a discount.

 Without going into too much detail on the installation side of the device I will just say that it is extremely easy to set up.
 Their website provides clear instructions on installation so there shouldn’t be much concern there.

 It works just like a traditional landline phone; you use a corded or cordless phone that plugs into the Nettalk device.
 The device itself is connected to your internet router, again Nettalk website provides clear instructions on how it all works.
 Internet phone sounds like it will be very different from a traditional phone but nothing could be further from the truth.

 Now the other concern that some people have is the sound quality.
-The issue here is that it will all depend on the quality of your internet service, after all it does rely on internet to make and receive phone calls.
-However, considering that with high speed internet it should not be a problem.
-I have high speed internet and the sound quality is excellent with no static or call drops.
+The issue here is that it will all depend on the quality of your internet service, after all, it does rely on the internet to make and receive phone calls.
+However, considering that with the high-speed internet it should not be a problem.
+I have high-speed internet and the sound quality is excellent with no static or calls drop.

 If you have family living in a different part of the world you can send them a Nettalk device and now they have a Canadian telephone number.
 They simply plug it in and you can start making calls as if calling a local number.